Muscles in Action: Related Work

 \section{Related Work}

 \textbf{Human Motion Prediction from Video.} The field of computer vision has seen tremendous progress in inferring information about human motion from monocular video.
 One of the tasks is to regress human pose from video by regressing skeleton key-points and meshes \cite{loper2015smpl, kocabas2020vibe, yuan2022glamr, pishchulin2016deepcut, cao2017realtime, kay2017kinetics, cao2017realtime}.
 A related task is action segmentation \cite{lea2017temporal}.
 Other tasks that span from the pose estimation results include human motion transfer \cite{chan2019everybody, aberman2019deep, liu2019neural, wang2018video} and even pose correction to make a given pose anatomically-correct \cite{isaac2022single,rohan2020human}.
-Additionally, action classification and recognition are examples of the vision community leveraging video to predict information about various human motions and behaviors \cite{raptis2013poselet,vahdat2011discriminative,kong2017deep,kong2014discriminative,wang2019progressive}, as well as action intentionality \cite{epstein2020oops}.
-Others have even tried to predict the future actions in videos \cite{abu2018will,vondrick2016anticipating,kitani2012activity,ryoo2011human,hoai2014max}.
 Closely related, Park et al. predict the 3D gravity direction from a moving first-person view using inverse dynamics \cite{park2016force}.